xhacker/StringScore/README.md

 ## Additional changes

-The other changes focus on speeding up the algorithm itself by generating less NSString objects.
+The other changes focus on speeding up the algorithm itself by generating fewer NSString objects.

 ## Credits